-Instance Level Database Level Database Level CREATE ANY DATABASE Granted for: Creating SQL PI Database db_owner Granted for: Insert/delete PI records
+Instance Level Database Level CREATE ANY Granted for: db_owner Granted for: DATABASE Creating SQL PI Database Insert/delete PI records

 NOTE: The "CREATE ANY DATABASE" permission can be removed after the SQL PI database is created.
 The SQL PI user should be the database owner of the new created SQL PI database.